 9 + 3

 If you have been to the Caribbean - you have probably had one!
-This is the real thing - Coco Lopez (not that cheap stuff), pineapple juice and mashed fresh pineapple, Mount Gay Eclipse amber rum (Barbados) blended with ice and topped with freshly ground nutmeg.
+This is the real thing - Coco Lopez (not that cheap stuff), pineapple juice, Mount Gay Eclipse amber rum (Barbados) blended with ice and topped with freshly ground nutmeg.
 You can add 1/2 once Goslings (Bermuda) Black Rum "floater" for $3 more!
-Dare you to find a better pina colada!
+We dare you to find a better pina colada!

 Icy cold bottle of one of the best beers brewed in the Caribbean - a Pilsner style beer brewed in Santo Domingo in the Dominican Republic.
 Light and refreshing!